theAgileFactory/bizdock-installation/cli/README.md

 ## Pre-requisites

-BizDock requires a Docker engine version > 1.10 on a Linux host.
+BizDock requires a Docker engine version > 1.10 on a Linux, MacOS or Windows host.

-> Other systems have not been tested yet but may also work.
+For Windows or MacOS you must install the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) for these operating systems.
+Please note that Linux is the only OS recommended for a production deployment.

 > The installation script ```create.sh``` has been tested on CentOS 7 but should run on any bash compatible Linux distribution

+> For Windows, please use the "Docker Quickstart Terminal" (which is part of the Docker Toolbox distribution) to run the ```create.sh``` script.

 ## BizDock containers